-I study the problem of regulating a network of interdependent financial institutions when there is uncertainty regarding its precise structure.
-I show that such uncertainty reduces the scope for welfare improving regulations.
-Although acquiring institution-level information potentially reduces this uncertainty, it does not always lead to welfare improving interventions.
+I study the problem of regulating a network of interdependent financial institutions that is prone to contagion when there is uncertainty regarding its precise structure.
+I show that such uncertainty reduces the scope for welfare-improving interventions.
+While improving network transparency potentially reduces this uncertainty, it does not always lead to welfare improvements.
 Under certain conditions, regulation that reduces the risk-taking incentives of a small set of institutions can improve welfare.
-The size and composition of such a set crucially depends on the cost of acquiring institution-level information, the cost of regulating institutions, and investors' preferences.
+The size and composition of such a set crucially depend on the interplay between (i) the (expected) susceptibility of the network to contagion, (ii) the cost of improving network transparency, (iii) the cost of regulating institutions, and (iv) investors' preferences.

 Changes in the propagation of idiosyncratic shocks along firm networks are important to understanding variations in asset returns.
 When calibrated to match key features of supplier-customer networks in the United States, an equilibrium model in which investors have recursive preferences and firms are interlinked via enduring relationships generates long-run consumption risks.
 Additionally, the model matches cross-sectional patterns of portfolio returns sorted by network centrality, a feature unaccounted for by standard asset pricing models.